-The Board of Directors last updated the Company's Organizational Model in January 2018 to reflect developments in the company's organization and new developments in the regulatory framework of reference.
+The Board of Directors last updated the Company's Organizational Model in June 2018 to reflect developments in the company's organization and new developments in the regulatory framework of reference.

-At that time, the Board of Directors also approved specific Guidelines on application of "Decree no. 231" within Poste Italiane Group, identifying general reference requirements to inspire Group Companies to adopt and update their own 231 Models, appropriately amended to take into account their specific operations and organization.
+At that time, the Board of Directors also updated specific Guidelines on application of "Decree no. 231" within Poste Italiane Group (adopted in June 2018), identifying general reference requirements to inspire Group Companies to adopt and update their own 231 Models, appropriately amended to take into account their specific operations and organization.